Fudan-iGEM/2024-wiki/src/promotion-video.md

     </div>
 </div>

 <br>

 Extracted from deep within the Earth, nickel drives the advancement of human world.
-However,once fully exploited, it often fails to be properly recycled and drifts into water bodies, causing severe environmental issues.
+However, once fully exploited, it often fails to be properly recycled and drifts into water bodies, causing severe environmental issues.
 More concerning, given the [current consumption situation and the world’s nickel reserves](#fig2), we will [run out of nickel by 2118](#fig3).

 <div style="text-align: center;" id="fig2">
     <img src="https://static.igem.wiki/teams/5115/pv/1.png" style="width: 100%">